touero/gnome-extension-launcher/README.md

 ## Run a script from a Panel Indicator in Gnome version < 45

 > [!TIP]
+> I modified this branch by myself and added a button to directly execute a certain script.
+If you don’t know, don’t use it.
+>
 > Currently it can run on Gnome version 42, 43, 44.
 >
 > You should fix the [shell-version](https://github.com/touero/gnome-extension-launcher/blob/master/metadata.json#L5) in [metadata.json](https://github.com/touero/gnome-extension-launcher/blob/master/metadata.json) if you want to try a lower version.